DglyP/100-days-of-code/log.md

 **Thoughts:** I really don't understand how I have to work with the voters in the Tideman algorithm.
 Might need a little bit more of practice.

+**EDIT:** FINALLY GOT IT WORKING, Preferences was quite difficult to understand but with the help of pen and paper everything works out

 **********